SoumishDas/careersring/docs/README.md

 # Documentation Index

-This directory contains detailed documentation for the CareersRing project.
-Start by reading `overview.md` and then explore individual topics.
+This directory provides a walkthrough of the entire codebase.
+Each document drills into specific areas so you can quickly find what you need.

-- [Overview](overview.md) – high level summary of the repository and its components
+- [Overview](overview.md) – repository layout and main technologies
-- [Frontend](frontend.md) – Next.js application structure
+- [Frontend](frontend.md) – Next.js code structure and key components
-- [Backend](backend.md) – Go API structure and endpoints
+- [Backend](backend.md) – Go API organization and endpoint summary
-- [Database](database.md) – database configuration and models
+- [Database](database.md) – ORM models and configuration
-- [Deployment](deployment.md) – scripts and production usage
+- [Deployment](deployment.md) – scripts and production setup
-- [Testing](testing.md) – how to run and interpret tests
+- [Testing](testing.md) – running Jest and Go tests
+- [Camunda Integration](camunda.md) – how to add a BPM engine